wenkeyang/coppersmith/USERGUIDE.markdown

 ### Alternate sinks

 If an output format different to `EavtTextSink` is required, then `TextSink` should be used.
-A `Thrift` defining the sink format is needed, as well as an implicit implementation of `FeatureValueEnc` for the `Thrift`.
+A `Thrift` struct defining the sink format is needed, as well as an implicit implementation of `FeatureValueEnc` for the `Thrift` struct.
 For example, this is a simple implementation where only the column names are different.